Spectral sequences via linear presheaves: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Topology, representation theory and higher structures}, at Gaelic College, Sabhal Mòr Ostaig, Isle of Skye, where the final stage of the work on this paper was undertaken.
+The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Topology, representation theory and higher structures}, at Gaelic College, Sabhal Mòr Ostaig, Isle of Skye, where some of the work on this paper was undertaken.
 This work was supported by EPSRC grant EP/R014604/1.